Can’t find what you’re looking for? Contact the office on 01603767101 or firstname.lastname@example.org

 • Legal disposal of the goods.

-If you have carried out your Tenant Screening checks carefully and the tenant has completed a satisfactory application form (link this back to documents page) you should always be in a position to contact the tenant, or a relative, even if the premises are abandoned.
+If you have carried out your Tenant Screening checks carefully and the tenant has completed a satisfactory application form you should always be in a position to contact the tenant, or a relative, even if the premises are abandoned.

 Adding a clause to your Assured Shorthold Tenancies